-Students use Google Classroom and Edgenuity all the time and the students will not technically have make-up work, but students do still need to check their Google Classroom for make-up work that was completed in the classroom.
+When a student is absent two or more days in a row, they need to check their Google Classroom for make-up work.
 If the student needs any materials (books, worksheets, etc....), Parents are to call the school office and request that the items be sent to the office.
 Such requests must be made prior to 8:00 in the morning for the materials to be ready for pickup that day.
-The materials may be picked up during normal school hours in the front office of Transitions Academy.
+The materials may be picked up between 2:30-3:00 PM in the main office.